FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 These filters are _fixed_, and cannot be removed by users while they are on the current category page.

 The filter string looks like a string you would pass to `add-params`.
+Assuming your category facet is called `Category` a basic setup could look like this:

 Example:
 ```html